laspy/laspy/docs/installation.rst

 .. code:: shell

-    pip install pylas
+    pip install laspy

 Optional dependencies for LAZ support
 =====================================

-pylas does not support LAZ (.laz) file by itself but can use one of several optional dependencies to support compressed LAZ files.
+laspy does not support LAZ (.laz) file by itself but can use one of several optional dependencies to support compressed LAZ files.

 The 2 supported options are: